By William Van Zyl

 Listen to the podcast:

-“You will sit down and read the Bible Story; you will listen and pray before you go to bed!” said the dedicated dad with a stern voice.
+“You will sit down and read the Bible Story; you will listen and pray before you go to bed!” the dedicated dad said sternly.

 Alexander folded his arms and sighed.
 “I don’t want to.”
 He unfolded his arms and said compliantly, “Ok, I will.”